Jeremy-96/mario_both/README.md

 ```

 2. The console prompt you to input a value in height.
-If you input a value between 0 and 9 like 1 to 8, you can see the resulte in you console.
+If you input a value between 0 and 9 like 1 to 8, you can see the result in your console.
 ```
 Height: _
 ```